kenheaslip/EducationEngineer/education-engineer/tutorial.md

 - Greater control over the security of your environment
 - Ability to self heal your deployments

-In this exercise, we will be walking through the detailed steps to create a small scale kubernetes cluster on your workstation.
+In this exercise we will be walking through the detailed steps to create a small scale kubernetes cluster on your workstation.
 We will use this environment to deploy a small sample application and of course, we will be sharing some tips, tricks, recommendations, and explanations of what we are setting up and why it matters.

 Our topics for this exercise will be:
 - Installing and configuring pre-requisite software and workstation settings